-Tax Accountants help their clients, companies or individuals, to ensure that they comply with their legal tax and bookkeeping obligations.
+Tax Accountants help their clients, companies, or individuals, to ensure that they comply with their legal tax and bookkeeping obligations.
 The functions of tax advisors include tax planning activities, as well as ensuring compliance with legal regulations and compliance with corporate governance procedures.
 In day-to-day business, this may include completing and filing income tax returns, explaining tax laws to high net worth clients, or ensuring there are strategies in place for proposed legislative changes.
 Tax regulations are not only complex, they are constantly evolving.

 How Much Does a Tax Advisor Cost in the UK?

-The charges of a tax accountant varies from service to service.
-If you are an entrepreneur or self-employed the fees can range from £ 100 to £ 1500 per month and will cover managing your accounts, submitting your VAT forms, self-assessment forms, accounting, payroll, declarations the end of the year, and for a sole trader fees can range from £ 50 to £ 1300 per month and will cover the same services listed above for entrepreneurs.
+The charges of a tax accountant vary from service to service.
+If you are an entrepreneur or self-employed the fees can range from £ 100 to £ 1500 per month and will cover managing your accounts, submitting your VAT forms, self-assessment forms, accounting, payroll, declarations at the end of the year, and for a sole trader fee can range from £ 50 to £ 1300 per month and will cover the same services listed above for entrepreneurs.
 The more services you require, the more you have to pay.
 For a single service, you may be charged per hour.